nialov/fractopo/README.md

 tracevalidate --help

 # Basic usage:
-# --fix is recommended, probably won't work without it.
+# --fix is recommended due to automatic fixing being very minor in effect
+# currently
 # --output can be omitted.
 By default the same spatial filetype
 # as the input is used and the output is saved as e.g.
 # /path/to/validated/trace_data_validated.shp